opensearch-project/project-website/_posts/2026-06-16-single-pane-of-glass-for-all-your-telemetry-the-opensearch-observability-stack.md

 ![The Application Map focused on the ad service.
 The ad node health indicator shows a red fault segment with 9.1% faults over 2.6K requests, connected by an edge to frontend.
 The View insights flyout on the right shows the RED metrics: Total Faults 235, plus Requests, Latency, and a Faults (5xx) chart with a clear error spike.](/assets/media/blog-images/2026-06-16-single-pane-of-glass-for-all-your-telemetry-the-opensearch-observability-stack/service-map-errors.png){:class="img-centered"}

 The **ad** node is no longer green: its health indicator carries a red **fault segment**, and the **frontend → ad** edge makes the impact scope concrete, because the storefront depends on a service that's failing.
 Select the **ad** node and choose **View insights**.
 The flyout displays the RED metrics for **ad**: hundreds of faults out of a few thousand requests, with a **Faults (5xx)** chart that spikes exactly when the failure began.
 The metrics have localized the failure.

-### Step 3: See the correlated traces in the in-context flyout
+### Step 3: Inspect failing spans in the service flyout

 To understand *why* the service is failing, examine the traces.
 From the same flyout, the **Correlated spans** tab displays the most recent spans for the **ad** node without leaving the map, as shown in the following image.

 ![The ad service flyout's Correlated spans tab, listing recent oteldemo.AdService/GetAds spans.
 Several SERVER spans carry a red ERROR status, alongside an Explore Traces button.](/assets/media/blog-images/2026-06-16-single-pane-of-glass-for-all-your-telemetry-the-opensearch-observability-stack/correlated-spans-flyout.png){:class="img-centered"}

 The correlated spans confirm the failure at the request level: the `oteldemo.AdService/GetAds` **SERVER** spans are returning an **ERROR** status.
 This is the connection from "the metrics say ad is unhealthy" to "here are the exact requests that failed."

 ### Step 4: Find the failing spans in trace analytics